ibm-granite/granite-code-ide/README.md

 IBM Granite.Code does not provide any additional security controls.
 It's recommended the following steps be taken to properly secure your setup:

 - Apply all Visual Studio Code updates to help ensure you have the latest security and bug fixes.
-For more information, see the [Microsoft's Documentation](https://code.visualstudio.com/docs/setup/setup-overview "target=_blank").
+For more information, see the <a href="https://code.visualstudio.com/docs/setup/setup-overview" target="_blank">Microsoft Documentation</a>.
 - The IBM Granite.Code extension logs are stored in *.log files under `<your home directory>/.wca`.
 These files are not encrypted, besides the encryption that your file system provides.
 Safeguard the logs against improper access.

 #### Connecting IBM Granite.Code and Ollama

 By default, the Ollama server runs on IP address 127.0.0.1, port 11434, using http as a protocol, on your local device.
-To use https instead, or go through a proxy server, follow the [Ollama documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server "target=_blank").
+To use https instead, or go through a proxy server, follow the <a href="https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server" target="_blank">Ollama documentation</a>.

 #### Chat conversation storage

-IBM Granite.Code stores all your chat conversations locally in your file system under `<your home directory>/.wca/chat.db`, in a database format defined by [SQLite](https://www.sqlite.org/index.html "target=_blank").
+IBM Granite.Code stores all your chat conversations locally in your file system under `<your home directory>/.wca/chat.db`, in a database format defined by <a href="https://www.sqlite.org/index.html" target="_blank">SQLite</a>.
 IBM Granite.Code does _not_ share these conversations with anyone.
 This file is not encrypted, besides the encryption that your file system provides.
 Safeguard this file against improper access.

 #### Telemetry data